xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 classical physicist's method reasoning to stitch together any macro-operations.
 That gives us our full picture of program analysis.

-# Conclusion
+# Wrap Up

 Now you've seen how the quantum physicist's method fills in the gaps at the micro-level left by the classical physicist's method.
 Worldviews salvage the niceness of locality by wrapping a bunch of local accountings together and letting them make each other more flexible.
 Then we can slot the results of analyzing each macro-operation directly into our classical physicist's method framework.
 This leaves us with a program analysis built off the physicist's method that can give many tighter bounds than its predecessors.

-Finally, for those interested in seeing such an analysis in action, I'll leave you with a link to my work extending AARA [here](https://dl.acm.org/doi/abs/10.1145/3473581).
+If you are interested in seeing such an analysis in action, I'll point you again to my work extending AARA [here](https://dl.acm.org/doi/abs/10.1145/3473581).
+My paper adds the quantum physicist's method along with some special infrastructure called *remainder contexts*, and then uses its new capabilities to be able to automatically reason about memory usage and tree depth.
+The work also comes with an implementation, a description of how it was designed, and tables of experiments run with it on the OCaml standard library `Set` module.
+The implementation never gave worse cost bounds than the local approach, and often gave much better ones.
+You can check it out and see for yourself - the quantum physicist's method is a real improvement in program cost analysis!

 [^grav]: Specifically, they both have \\(1\mathsf{kg} * 9.81\frac{\mathsf{m}}{\mathsf{s}^2} * 1 \mathsf{m} = 9.81 \mathsf{J}\\) of energy.